deepjyotk/social-sphere-ui/README.md

 3. Utilize Angular forms for creating and updating content.
 4. Navigate between sections using proper Angular routing.

-## Contributing

-We welcome contributions to enhance the Social Sphere UI.
-To contribute, please follow the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any questions or support, please contact [Your Name](mailto:your@email.com).
+For any questions or support, please contact [Deepjyot Kapoor](mailto:kapoordeepjyotsingh29@gmail.com).

 ---

-Customize this README file with specific details about your Angular UI project, including the repository link, installation instructions, and contact information.
-This README provides an overview of the project's features and how to get started with it.